chrisruis/Mutational_spectra_data/figures_data/figure3/README.md

-## Data for Figure 3
+## Data for figure 3

-Panel A - PCA coordinates in PCA_SBS_spectra_coordinates.csv

-Panel B - C>A and T>C proportions in CA_vs_TC.csv

-Panel C - spectrum subtractions in csv files named with the two spectra

-Panel D - decomposition proportions in decomposition_proportions.csv

-Panel E - Lung_bacteria1 mutation proportions in Bacteria_Lung1.csv

-Panel F - proportion of mutations assigned to Bacteria_Lung1 in each spectrum in Bacteria_Lung1_proportions.csv
+The extracted mutational signatures in panel A are in SBS_signatures.csv

+The phylogenetic tree in the left hand of panel B is in species_tree.nwk.
+The signature clustering in the right hand of panel B is in signature_clustering.nwk

+The linear model results in panel C are in linear_model_results.csv